cloud-gov/cg-site/_docs/ops/security-ir.md

 An incident begins when someone becomes aware of a potential incident.
 We define "incident" broadly, following [NIST SP 800-61](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf), as "a violation or imminent threat of violation of computer security policies, acceptable use policies, or standard security practices" (6).
 This is a deliberately broad definition, designed to encompass any scenario that might threaten the security of cloud.gov.

-When a person outside the cloud.gov team (the *reporter*) notices a cloud.gov-related incident, they should begin reporting it by using the [TTS incident response process](https://handbook.tts.gsa.gov/general-information-and-resources/tech-policies/security-incidents/), and then post about it in [`#cloud-gov`](https://gsa-tts.slack.com/messages/cloud-gov/) using `@cg-team`.
-If they don't get acknowledgment from the cloud.gov team right away, they should escalate by contacting the cloud.gov leads directly until they receive acknowledgment of their report.
+When a TTS staff member (the *reporter*) notices and reports a cloud.gov-related incident using the [TTS incident response process](https://handbook.tts.gsa.gov/general-information-and-resources/tech-policies/security-incidents/) they should then  notify the cloud.gov team in [`#cg-support`](https://gsa-tts.slack.com/archives/C09CR1Q9Z)

-When a cloud.gov team member is the first person to notice an incident, they should also begin reporting it by using the [TTS incident response process](https://handbook.tts.gsa.gov/general-information-and-resources/tech-policies/security-incidents/) and posting about it in [`#cloud-gov`](https://gsa-tts.slack.com/messages/cloud-gov/) using `@cg-team` (including notifying the cloud.gov leads).
+When a cloud.gov team member is the first person to notice an incident, they should join [`#cg-incidents`](https://gsa-tts.slack.com/archives/GTNBK2L9K), and use the "Declare Incident" Workflow.

+Declaring an incident results in further guidance to:
+  - Designate an Incident Commander and Scribe
+  - Claim an incident folder in our "Incident Response" [Google Drive folder](https://drive.google.com/drive/folders/1WtLFiZuxLmKR4mrztEE9YtS78nGxC--P)
+    - We try to populate incident folders in advance based on existing templates
+  - Share the URL of the incident document
+  - Update incident doc in that folder with comms and key findings.
+  - Gather in a Google Meet
+  - Set reminders to send comms updates, and to rotate key roles every 6 hours.

 In either case, the first participant on the cloud.gov team becomes the initial *Incident Commander* (IC) and carries out the next steps in the response.
 The IC's responsibility is coordination, not necessarily investigation.
 The IC's primary role is to guide the process.
 The first responder may remain IC throughout the process, or they may hand off IC duties later in the process.

+A Scribe is highly recommended to keep notes, update the incident doc, and support the IC in drafting communications.

 The IC makes sure that the [TTS incident response process](https://handbook.tts.gsa.gov/general-information-and-resources/tech-policies/security-incidents/) is followed, including supporting the reporter if the reporter already started it, or starting it if nobody has started it yet.